duglin/helloworld/README.md

 and the output of the commands in normal text.
 When it pauses, just press the spacebar to move to the next step.
 If the slow typing is annoying, press `f` when it pauses and it'll stop that.

+Also, these scripts are tested on Ubuntu, I haven't tried them on MacOS yet so don't be surprised if things don't work there yet.
+PR are welcome though.

 So, with that, let's get started...